How to Find an Ecommerce Accountant

 What does an ecommerce accountant do for my business?

-You could be mistaken for thinking an accountant is only needed when it comes to filing taxes but in reality they can help with much more.
 Here are a few of the things an ecommerce accountant could help your business with:

 • Choosing your legal formation